How to Submit URL to Google Index with Google Search Console

 Remember to be patient during the indexing process and monitor your site’s progress using the available tools in Google Search Console.

-How long does it take for a URL to be indexed after I request indexing in Google Search Console?
+How long does it take for my URL to get indexed after I request indexing in Google Search Console?

 Article by Andy Feliciotti